Usage Guide

 </configuration>

-The check will consider defined packages only and yield:
+The check will consider defined packages only and yield fewer violations.

 Partial check: Top-Down strategy

-With depth tag the "top-down" refactoring strategy is supported.
+With the depth tag, the "top-down" refactoring strategy is supported.
 The depth tag defines the depth in the package hierarchy up to which the check will be done.

 <configuration>